 - Dead cells in the intestines (necrotizing enterocolitis)

 intestine called the ileus (meconium ileus).
-It happens when the first solid stools
+This happens when the first solid stools

-- Abdominal wall defects
+- Belly (abdominal) wall defects

 - Twisting of the intestines (volvulus)

-- Intestinal problems that are present at birth (congenital)
+- Intestinal problems that are present

 - Severe problems with absorbing nutrients